 “When you have that true passion for food, it pushes you to learn everything you can.”

 “I wear this necklace every day as a reminder to be conscious and to lead by example,” says Heidi Brousseau as she holds out a smooth, round pendant with these words etched into it: “Every morning we are born again.
 What we do today is what matters most.”
 As the dining services manager at Wetherell, one of Exeter’s two dining halls, Brousseau’s actions have a direct impact on what Exonians eat and how they view the world of food.
-Melinda Leonard, associate director of dining services, brings a similar inspiration to her work, one that dates back to her childhood in the 70s, “when everything was about being green.”
+Melinda Leonard, acting director of dining services, brings a similar inspiration to her work, one that dates back to her childhood in the 70s, “when everything was about being green.”

 For more than 20 years, Brousseau and Leonard have used their experience and their focus on initiating a healthier and more sustainable dining environment to reinvent the way Exonians view breakfast, lunch and dinner.